NTNU-IDI/idatt1003-mappe-2024-siguraso/README.md

 ## How to run the project

-1. Download the source code.
+1. Go to the releases tab [here](https://github.com/NTNU-IDI/idatt1003-mappe-2024-siguraso/releases).
-2. Run the file "FoodWasteApp.java" (make sure to have Java installed!) stored within src/main/java/edu/ntnu/idi/idatt using the file explorer of your choice.
-3. The program will prompty open in a terminal window.

-(Alternatively you can run the file directly through the terminal.)
+2. Download the .jar file of the latest release.
+3. Open a new terminal window in the directory where you saved the .jar file and enter the terminal command `java -jar "filename".jar`.

 ## How to run the tests